TheBevyFlock/bevy_simple_subsecond_system/readme.md

 - Change systems' and observers' code and see the effect live at runtime
 - If your system calls other functions, you can also change those functions' code at runtime
 - Extremely small API: You only need the plugin struct and the `#[hot]` attribute
-- Automatically compiles itself out on release builds and when targetting Wasm.
+- Automatically compiles itself out on release builds.
 The `#[hot]` attribute does simply nothing on such builds.

 ## Known Limitations